raksmotta/raksmotta/README.md

-- 👋 Hi, I’m @raksmotta
+☆ Hi, I'm Raquel.
-- 👀 I’m a Computer Science Undergraduate at PUC Minas.
+☆ I’m a Computer Science Undergraduate at PUC Minas.
-- 🌱 I’m currently learning C and C++.
+☆ I’m currently learning C and C++.

-- 💞️ My dream is to use programming and technology to make the world more sustainable.
+❀ My dream is to use programming and technology to make the world more sustainable and to favour egalitarian cultural exchange.
-- 📫 You can reach me on: apxraquel@gmail.com
-- ⚡ Fun fact: I am fluent in Portuguese, English and have been taking Japanese classes since july/2022.
+❀ Fun fact: I am fluent in Portuguese and English.
+I have been taking Japanese classes since july/2022.

 -----